chiggs01/GettingCleaningData/README.md

 #README.md
 ##Course Project: Getting and Cleaning Data:
-This file provides a information relating to the analysis the Human Activity Recognition Using Smartphones Data Set (Anguita et al., 2013) to provide a tidy data set satisfying the Course requirements of *Getting and Cleaning Data* (Leek et al., 2015).
+This file provides a information relating to process of converting the Human Activity Recognition Using Smartphones Data Set (Anguita et al., 2013) into a tidy data set which satisfies the course requirements of *Getting and Cleaning Data* Course Project (Leek et al., 2015).

 This file contains the following sections:
 * Contents of the GettingCleaningData repository
-* About the tidy data
+* About the tidy data set
 * Looking at the data
-* Verifying the data
+* Verifying the data conversion
 * How the run_analysis() script works

-##Contents of repository
+##Contents of the GettingCleaningData repository
 This repository includes the following files:
 * **Readme.md** - this file, containing information relating to the repository.
 It describes the tidy data set and explains the setps used to derive it.
 * **TidySmartphoneData.txt** - a tab delimited version of the tidy dataset.
 Instructions on how to read this file are provided below.
 * **CodeBook.md** - Details of the study design and raw data processing together with a description of the data measurements and data dictionary describing the structure and fields within *TidySmartphoneData.txt*
 * **run_analysis.R** - the R script containing the function used to produce the dataset contained in TidySmartphoneData.txt.
 Instructions on how to run this are given below.

-##Tidy Data
+##About the tidy data set
 Leek et al. (2015) state that either *wide* or *long* versions of a tidy dataset are acceptable solutions for the Course Project.
 The wide version contains each measurement as a category, while the long version treats these categories as variables which can be placed within a "Measurements" category.
 There is, however, a third form which could best be described as a *short long* version.

 Data measurements are generally summarised using both the mean (as a measure of central tendency) and the standard deviation (as a measure of the spread of the data from the centre) - or as a scientist may say "accuracy and reproducibility".
 It is important to note that these aspects of data measurement are linked, and not independent.
 Thus the long version could be perceived as a non-tidy data form because the structure contains variables of mean and standard deviation mixed together in a *results* category.

 The tidy data set in this repository recognises the relationship between mean and standard deviation within these grouped measurements and separates the results into two distinct columns.
 The result is a true tidy data set which pairs the mean and standard deviation with the reading for each subject and activity.

+Further details about the measurements taken are contained in [Codebook.md](Codebook.md)

 ##Looking at the data
-The tidy dataset is a tab-delimited text file which can be loaded by many programs.
+The tidy data set is a tab-delimited text file which can be loaded by many programs.
 Within an R scripting environment it can be loaded using the command:
 `read.table(file="myTidyData.txt", header=TRUE, sep=" ")`

 ##Verifying the data conversion